 - Combine oats, walnuts, coconut, salt and cinnamon in a medium bowl.

-- Combine banana, coconut oil, maple syrup and vanilla extract.
-Add to oatmeal mixture and stir until well coated.
+- Add pureed banana, melted peanut butter and coconut oil, and maple syrup to oatmeal mixture and stir until well coated.